uw-dims/dims-swplan/docs/source/introduction.rst

 incident response capability.
 Over the course of the project, we have learned of several other efforts to address a similar set of goals and have reached out (as much as time permits) to find common ground and try to develop collaborative relationships that will have broad impact over time.
+This will be expanded upon in Section :ref:`commercializationplan`.

 .. _theproduct: